mateoclarke/odd/_jobs/positions/content-strategist.md

 lede_markdown: We’re looking for a senior content strategist to serve on multidisciplinary project teams with career civil servants, actively demonstrating the value of iterative development and user-centered design.

 ---

-We’re looking for a senior content strategist to serve on multidisciplinary project teams with career civil servants, actively demonstrating the value of iterative development and user-centered design.
+## Overview
 Our teams are working to improve a wide range of city services, including researching and redesigning our [permitting processes](http://www.austintexas.gov/department/development-services), prototyping ways to change behaviors around [recycling and composting](http://www.austintexas.gov/department/austin-resource-recovery), building the next generation of [ATXFloods](https://www.atxfloods.com), , improving services for people experiencing homelessness, and creating city-wide standards for interface design, user research, and content strategy.

 You’ll also serve as an expert and educator in your discipline, establishing new practices that can work across departments and providing guidance and training for other fellows and city staff.

-#### Salary
+## Salary

 $75,000-$86,000, commensurate with experience

-#### What you’ll do:
+## What you’ll do:

 *   Serve on multidisciplinary teams to concept, prototype, and implement content solutions for city services
 *   Identify and model content types for websites, applications, printed resources, and in-person transactions